wc-duck/wc-duck.github.io-src/content/post/simple-polling-with-lambdas.md

 * std::function passed to an inlined function
 * just pass a simple closure to an inlined function
 * a c-style function passing a void* userdata
-* and a kihlanders reverse one.
+* and a Kihlanders reverse one.

 Let's see how they perform, these are the times captured by the benchmark.